Warm Rustic Living Room Design

 Choose wrapping paper in a cohesive, muted palette – perhaps kraft paper with velvet ribbons, or patterns in deep greens and creams.
 Stack them artfully under the tree, varying sizes and shapes.
 Consider a few beautifully wrapped empty boxes placed on a console table or a bookshelf, adding a touch of mystery.
 Personalized stockings hung by the fireplace complete the scene.

 Beyond the tree, incorporating abundant greenery throughout the living space brings life and a fresh, crisp scent.
-It’s a simple way to make a room feel more vibrant, more alive.
-The truth is, you can never have too much green at Christmas.
+It’s a simple way to make a room feel more vibrant, more alive. you can never have too much green at Christmas.

 Drape cedar or eucalyptus garlands over doorways, along stair railings, or across the top of a large mirror.
 Place small potted paperwhites or mini cypress trees on side tables.
 A substantial wreath, perhaps adorned with a wide velvet ribbon, on an interior wall adds a classic touch.
 These elements feel organic, not manufactured.